-The Advanced Materials and Surface Science Group consists of 9 Research Fellows and 5 adjunct Research Fellows.
-The goals of this research group are (1) to incept new ways of fabricating, characterizing and utilizing materials with novel properties, and (2) to achieve a thorough understanding of the microscopic mechanisms underlying these novel properties.
+The Advanced Materials and Surface Science Group consists of 9 Research Fellows, 1 Senior Research Specialist and 6 adjunct Research Fellows.
+The goals of this research group are (1) to incept new ways of fabricating, characterizing and utilizing materials with novel properties, and (2) to achieve a thorough understanding of the mechanisms underlying these novel properties.
 There are plenty of collaboration and interaction among group members.

-Mei-Yin Chou applies condensed matter theories to study the electronic and structural properties of solids, surfaces, interfaces, and clusters.
+Mei-Yin Chou (1) the study of the electronic and dynamical properties of technologically important materials, and (2) the development of new algorithms and calculational methods in studying materials properties using quantum mechanics.
 Ching-Ming Wei conducts Quantum Monte Carlo calculations to explore the accuracy of exchange-correlation approximations used in the density functional theory.
 Liang-Yan Hsu uses theoretical and computational tools to explore quantum transport phenomena in advanced materials and light-matter interactions at the nanoscale.
-Yang-hao Chan applies theoretical and computational methods to understand properties in light-driven materials and many-body effects in the spectroscopy.
+Yang-hao Chan's group is developing real-time simulation method to study non-equilibrium quantum dynamics.